HambreApp/HambreApp.github.io/README.md

 # HambreApp.github.io
-A website for those who want more of a say in what-and where-they eat.
+A website to assist those who have trouble deciding where to eat.
-Have you ever had the problem of not knowing what to eat?
+Have you ever spent hours deciding what you want to go to get a meal?
-Girlfriend won't make up her mind of where she wants to go?
+Significant other can't make up their mind?

 Use Hambre and watch all indecisiveness disappear.